SiddhataPatil/CodepathPrework/README.md

 ## Notes

 **Problem**: R.java got removed from my working project.

-**What worked for me**: Started a new application project and copied all my files there.
+**What worked for me**: Started a new application project and imported all my files there.

 **Problem**: FileUtils was not recognized even after adding compile 'commons-io:commons-io:2.4' as dependency.

 **What worked for me**: Had to download .jar and import it as a module and then added it to the dependency.

 ## Application Configuration setting